-The following Compensation Discussion & Analysis provides a description of the strategy, processes and decisions made pertaining to the oversight, design and payout of the Bank's compensation for its Named Executive Officers ("NEOs") for Fiscal 2020.
-The NEOs as of October 31, 2020, were David Taylor, President & Chief Executive Officer ("President & CEO"); Shawn Clarke, Chief Financial Officer ("CFO") and each of the next three most highly compensated executive officers of the Bank, being Ross Duggan, Senior Vice President, Commercial Lending, Jonathan Taylor, Senior Vice President, Deposit Services & Chief Human Resources Officer, and Michael Dixon, Senior Vice President, eCommerce.
+The following Compensation Discussion & Analysis provides a description of the strategy, processes and decisions made pertaining to the oversight, design and payout of the Bank's compensation for its Named Executive Officers ("NEOs") for Fiscal 2023.
+The NEOs as of October 31, 2023, were David Taylor, President & Chief Executive Officer ("President & CEO"); Shawn Clarke, Chief Financial Officer ("CFO") and each of the next three most highly compensated executive officers of the Bank being Michael Dixon, Senior Vice President, Point-of-Sale Financing, Nick Kristo, Chief Credit Officer and John Asma, Treasurer & SVP, Deposit Services.
+Please note, effective December 13, 2023, Shawn Clarke was appointed as Chief Operating Officer and John Asma was appointed as Chief Financial Officer.